Data + AI systems for real workflows

 -87.5% ETL runtime reduction after warehouse optimization

-B2B finance and operations reporting depended on fragmented order, contract, billing, inventory, gift-card, fulfillment, and enterprise-account sources.
+B2B finance and operations reporting depended on fragmented PNL, B2B, HR, Leasing, order, contract, billing, inventory, gift-card, fulfillment, and enterprise-account sources.

-Make daily decision data reusable and explainable across finance, operations, and dashboard teams while respecting SOX-style release evidence and access boundaries.
+Make daily decision data reusable and explainable across finance, operations, and dashboard teams through B2B refined management, data-asset mapping, lineage, and T+0 data quality response.

-Migrated 10TB+ workloads, rebuilt ODS / DIM / DWD / DWS / ADS layers, connected CRM / OMS / B2B / gift-card / warehouse / finance sources, and tuned Hive, SparkSQL, StarRocks, Seatunnel, and scheduling paths.
+Migrated 10TB+ workloads, rebuilt ODS / DIM / DWD / DWS / ADS layers, connected CRM / OMS / B2B / gift-card / warehouse / finance sources, and tuned Hive, SparkSQL, StarRocks materialized views, Seatunnel, and scheduling paths.

 Redacted appreciation note for enterprise retail B2B delivery